-- 1. Issuance of Class 2 LTIP Units.
-In consideration of the agreement by the Grantee to provide services to or for the benefit of the Partnership, the Partnership hereby (a) issues to the Grantee an award (the "Award") of the Total Number of Class 2 LTIP Units set forth in the Notice of Class 2 LTIP Unit Award (the "Notice") to which this Class 2 LTIP Unit Agreement (this "Agreement") is attached (the "Class 2 LTIP Units"), subject to the terms and provisions of the Notice, this Agreement, the Partnership Agreement and the Plan, and (b) if not already a Partner, admits the Grantee as a Partner of the Partnership on the terms and conditions set forth in the Notice, this Agreement, the Partnership Agreement and the Plan.
-The Partnership and the Grantee acknowledge and agree that the Class 2 LTIP Units are hereby issued to the Grantee for the performance of services to or for the benefit of the Partnership in his or her capacity as a Partner or in anticipation of the Grantee becoming a Partner.
-To the extent not an existing Partner, the Grantee shall be admitted to the Partnership as an additional Limited Partner with respect to the Class 2 LTIP Units only upon the satisfactory completion of the applicable requirements set forth in the Partnership Agreement, including the requirements set forth in Section 4 of Exhibit H to the Partnership Agreement.
+- 1. Grant of LTIP Units.
+In consideration of the agreement by the Grantee to provide services to or for the benefit of the Partnership, the Partnership hereby (a) grants to the Grantee an award (the "Award") of the LTIP Units set forth in the Notice of Class 2 Performance LTIP Unit Award (the "Notice") to which this Class 2 Performance LTIP Unit Agreement (this "Agreement") is attached, subject to the terms and provisions of the Notice, this Agreement, the Partnership Agreement and the Plan, and (b) if not already a Partner, admits the Grantee as a Partner of the Partnership on the terms and conditions set forth in the Notice, this Agreement, the Partnership Agreement and the Plan.
+The Partnership and the Grantee acknowledge and agree that the LTIP Units are hereby granted to the Grantee for the performance of services to or for the benefit of the Partnership in his or her capacity as a Partner or in anticipation of the Grantee becoming a Partner.
+To the extent not an existing Partner, the Grantee shall be admitted to the Partnership as an additional Limited Partner with respect to the LTIP Units only upon the satisfactory completion of the applicable requirements set forth in the Partnership Agreement, including the requirements set forth in Section 4 of Exhibit H to the Partnership Agreement.
 At the request of the Partnership, the Grantee shall execute the Partnership Agreement or a joinder or counterpart signature page thereto.
 The Grantee acknowledges that the Partnership may from time to time issue or cancel (or otherwise modify) LTIP Units in accordance with the terms of the Partnership Agreement.
-The Class 2 LTIP Units shall have the rights, voting powers, restrictions, limitations as to distributions, qualifications and terms and conditions of redemption and conversion set forth in the Notice, this Agreement, the Plan and the Partnership Agreement. - 2.
-Definitions.
-For purposes of this Agreement, the following terms shall have the meanings set forth below.
-All capitalized terms used but not otherwise defined herein shall have the meanings ascribed to such terms in the Notice, the Plan, the Partnership Agreement and/or Appendix A, as applicable. - (a) "Base Units" means the number of Class 2 LTIP Units designated as Base Units on $\underline{\text{Appendix A}}$ attached hereto.
+The LTIP Units shall have the rights, voting powers, restrictions, limitations as to distributions, qualifications and terms and conditions of redemption and conversion set forth in the Notice, this Agreement, the Plan and the Partnership Agreement. - 2.
+Date of Issuance of the LTIP Units.
+Notwithstanding anything herein to the contrary the LTIP Units shall be issued as of the Date of Award. - 3.
+Certain Additional Terms of the LTIP Units.
+For each of the LTIP Units: - (a) The "Date of Award" is the applicable date identified as such in the Notice. - (b) The "Expiration Date" with respect to any LTIP Unit is the 10th anniversary of the Date of Award. - (c) The "Full Distribution Participation Date" with respect to any LTIP Unit is the Conversion Date on which such LTIP Unit is converted into any portion of one or more Class 2 LTIP Units under Section 12 of Exhibit H to the Partnership Agreement (but in no event earlier than the applicable Determination Date). - (d) The "Initial Sharing Percentage" with respect to any LTIP Unit is %. - (e) The "Issue Price" with respect to any LTIP Unit is \$, which is the REIT Share Value on the Date of Award. - (f) Any LTIP Unit not yet converted under Section 12 of the Partnership Agreement as of immediately after the Expiration Date shall be subject to the Partnership Call Right set forth in Section 7 below.